sage-code/maj/verbs.md

 **specify time**

-The affirmative and negative can be created with prepositions "si" and "pa".
+The affirmative and negative can be created with prepositions "ia" and "pa".

 **affirmative**

-* ia jo leru'na  = yes I'm reading now
+* ia jo leru'na  = yes I'm reading
 * ia jo leru'va  = yes I will read
 * si jo leru'be  = yes I have read